Learn About Commercial Driver License Exams

 It is essential when taking a commercial drivers license test that each senior driver passes all the required tests.
 Failing to do so can put a driver at risk of having a restriction placed on his or her CDL.
 You can expect to get your CDL after you pass the CDL knowledge and skills tests related to the type of vehicle(s) you plan to operate.

 Each state develops its own CDL test required to meet the minimum federal standards, with the CDL driver knowledge test covering 20 general areas and containing at least 30 items, in total.
 For a senior driver to pass the CDL written test, general and endorsement, he or she must answer at least 80 percent of the questions correctly.
-You can learn more about how to pass the CDL license exam by downloading our guide.

 After a senior driver passes the CDL written exam and a skills test is not required, he or she must take the documents to the front desk of the DMV for processing.
 Some states will provide you with your CDL the same day you pass the exam, while other states are required to mail it to you.
 Before submitting your documents, it is your responsibility to make sure all the information is accurate.
 Changing information on your documents can be time-consuming and costly.

 What is the senior CDL road skills test?

 If the CMV you plan on driving requires you to take a road skill test, along with the CDL license written exam, you must perform all of the skills successfully to be able to pass.
 You must also pass all three parts of the CDL skills test, which include the basic controls test, the roads test and the vehicle inspection test.
 Some states allow drivers to use a “training aid” during the test.
 This aid can be used as a guide to remember items on the vehicle inspection checklist.